 These are given to assess whether you are have understood the lab and background information.
 The material may consist of: (1) lecture material (usually provided in the lecture the week before the quiz will be given), (2) the instructions/description of the lab, (3) other associated readings for the lab, such as primary scientific literature, and (4) your experience carrying out the lab.
-Quizzes will sometimes be given at the start of the lab in question, and sometimes at the end of the lab in question.
+Quizzes will sometimes be given at the start of the lab.
 If you miss the quiz, you miss the quiz (i.e., "traffic was terrible- there was an accident on the 401", "my bus didn't show up on time", "I had to leave early to attend a special student event", are not valid excuses).